raganwald/raganwald.github.com/_posts/2026-03-19-degenerate-electron-pressure.md

 As discussed in [Pattern Matching and Recursion], a one-time popular programming problem was to write a function that would recognize “Balanced Parentheses,” a [Dyck Language].
 The problem statement:

 > Given a string that consists of open and closed parentheses, write a function that determines whether the parentheses in the string are **balanced**.
-“Balanced” parentheses means that each opening symbol has a corresponding closing symbol and the pairs of parentheses are properly nested.
+“Balanced” parentheses means that each opening symbol has a corresponding closing symbol, and the pairs of parentheses are properly nested.

-And here are some examples of strings containing simple—`(` and `)`—parentheses, along with whether or not they are balanced:
+Here are some examples of strings containing simple—`(` and `)`—parentheses, along with whether or not they are balanced:

 | Input          | Balanced? | Comment                       |
 | :------------- | :-------- | :---------------------------- |